D-locus rabbit colors. Rabbit coat color

 paint and ending up with gray paint.
 The mutation does not change the chemical

-construction of the pigment itself, only the effectiveness of its transport.
+composition of the pigment itself, only the effectiveness of its transport.

 The number of molecules that end up actually containing that pigment is